 - Parents must call the office by 9:30 to arrange for homework for a student who is absent.

-Student Evaluation Reports, or report cards, are issued four times per year- at the end of each ten(10) week marking period.
+Student Evaluation Reports, or report cards, are issued three times a year on a trimester basis (December, March, and June).
 These issue dates can be found in the school calendar.
 The report cards are passed out in school and carried home by the students.
 They should be signed by the parents or legal guardians and returned to school by the student.

 Student achievement is assessed through various areas.
 These include: